collinsjacob127/collinsjacob127/README.md

    - CINS-370 (Databases)
 ---
 ### Contact Me
--  I'm open to collaborations with anyone who has a good idea and is interested in Machine Learning :)
+-  I'm open to collaborations with anyone interested in Machine Learning, Rust, or anything they're passionate about that involves programming :)
 -  You can reach me at collinsjacob127@gmail.com

 <!---